Nurses take ownership of rads discrepancies

 A new process for managing radiological discrepancies in the ED at Catawba Valley Medical Center in Hickory, NC, has significantly improved the efficiency with which notifications are received and acted upon.

-"Nursing owns this process and relies on the physicians only for order corrections or additions," says Van Haygood, RN, MSN, NE-BC, administrator for emergency, post-procedural, and direct admission services.
+Basically, "nursing owns this process and relies on the physicians only for order corrections or additions," says Van Haygood, RN, MSN, NE-BC, administrator for emergency, post-procedural, and direct admission services.
+(Haygood says the process has been a plus in terms of risk management.
+See the story below.)

 Team developed game plan